 Rose - Born and raised in Melbourne, Australia, Rose has been dancing for more than twenty years.
 She commenced her training in classical ballet under the tuition of Shirlene Jones before continuing her training in ballet and jazz at Salzone Dance Studio.
 Under the guidance of the Principals, she completed her major ballet grade examinations and went on to obtain her CSTD Teaching Diploma in Classical Ballet.

 From an early age, Rose was unsure whether she wanted to be a ballerina or a fiction writer...so she decided to do both.
 She is currently studying Professional Writing and Editing, with a particular interest in writing children's chapter books and novels.
 Rose currently teaches and trains at R&D Dancers and is part of the vibrant Energetiks team at the Essendon concept store.

 Holly - Born and raised in a little country town called Warragul, an hour and a half outside of Melbourne.
 Holly began her training at The Australian Ballet School (ABS).
 During her 4 years of training at the ABS she performed in many ballets and tours around Victoria, with the school and the company.
 She then went on to train with Mr Brian Nolan and received an offer to train at The Central School of Ballet in London.
 As she was only a young 16 year old, she decided to come home to Australia and train at The Australian Conservatoire of Ballet, where she has loved dancing for the past 5 years.
 Holly has received many scholarships and awards, along with many other opportunities throughout her years of dance.

 Have you got a story worth sharing, some good advice, a review, or some dance inspiration to share?
 If so, you could become an Energetiks Guest Writer and have your entry published on our blog!
-Just email your piece to email@example.com and along with your name, age and contact details and you'll go in the running to receive a mystery gift!
+For more info email email@example.com and along with your name, dance background and article, and we'll be in touch.